lettier/lettier.github.io/posts/2017-10-23-animation-purescript-cpp-sfml.markdown

 ## Who this is for

-* Programmers looking to try out PureScript
+* Programmers interested in PureScript
-* PureScript programmers looking to target the desktop
+* PureScript programmers wanting to target the desktop
-* Programmers interested in functional programming
+* Programmers curious about functional programming
-* Game developers interested in SFML
+* Game developers looking to build a 2D game with SFML
 * Recursion enthusiasts

 ## What we'll cover